boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ## Modify the store from UI

-To achieve store modification from the UI, we need to prepare a buttons in `App` component
+To achieve store modification from the UI, we could prepare a buttons in `App` component

 ```js
 class App extends Component {